build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 4. Scroll down the page `Configure stack options` and click `Next`.

 5. Scroll down the page `Review <Your_Stack_Name>`.
-Make sure to tick the box  `I acknowledge that AWS CloudFormation might create IAM resources with custom names`.
+Make sure to tick the box that reads, `I acknowledge that AWS CloudFormation might create IAM resources with custom names`.
 Lastly, click `Submit` to create the CloudFormation stack.

 Wait until the status of the stack changes from `CREATE_IN_PROGRESS` to `CREATE_COMPLETE`.
 Note: This can take some time.